aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 As with the docstring, the parameter names become the first elements of the `varnames` table.
-(Remember they're `defaultdict`s: fetching adds to them as necessary.)
+(Remember they're `defaultdict`s: fetching adds to them as needed.)

 We generate assembly that will run the function's body and return `None` (in case the body had no `return` of its own); then we assemble